bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 ### Moose, rock crusher
 A very, very good hand.
 Usually tons of high card points, but also tricks.

+### Texture, Purity
+Whether the hand has honors and good spot cards in its long suits or its short suits

+K xxxxx xxxxx AK has very poor texture or purity.

+x AKxxx KT9xx xx has very good texture or purity.

 ## On the subject of finesses and cardplay
 ### Finesse